 v. efforts taken to date to resolve the concern(s)

-The grievance should be delivered to the College of Medicine Dean.
+The grievance should be delivered to Carle Illinois’s Dean.

 c.
 Handling.
 Once a written grievance has been submitted and reviewed, the Intake Officer will contact the student to arrange a meeting to discuss it.
 The Intake Officer will review the written grievance and supporting documentation provided by the Grievant and may conduct further inquiries and/or solicit additional information as warranted.
 The Intake Officer may also facilitate additional discussions between the Parties to try to resolve the matter at the administrative level.